 Those human beings who like things neat and orderly might be a bit uncomfortable with the “mess” of an old forest.
 Amidst all the tall and majestic pines and firs is a litter of fallen twigs and branches as well as the great fallen bodies of their dead comrades and relatives.
 People tend to have a horror of death; they want to keep it hidden.
 But here in the forest, death is on display everywhere, totally intermingled with life.
 Huge giants lay sprawled all cattywampus everywhere.
 Some look freshly fallen while others are in active disintegration.
 Some are only visible by the neat line of mulch they’ve left behind.

 I have the strong feeling that this display of death and decay disturbs the living trees not in the least.
 In their great wisdom they know that those fallen bodies nourish the soil, quite literally creating fertile ground for the next several generations of trees.

 What lessons we can learn from nature.

 So, on this pilgrimage sometimes I am physically journeying, and sometimes I am still.
-Sometimes I am in the midst of nature’s grandeur, and sometimes I’m in the midst of fast-moving traffic as I drive a new friend to Sacramento because his rental car died.
+Sometimes I am in the midst of nature’s grandeur, and sometimes I’m in the midst of fast-moving traffic as I drive a new friend to Sacramento because his rental car died and he has a plane to catch.
 Sometimes I’m resting in my tent or sitting on a fallen log, and sometimes I’m “in civilization” writing in a cafe.
 Sometimes I’m washing my pots and pans, and sometimes I’m gazing at the unbelievably gorgeous Milky Way spread gloriously across the sky.
-As my friend Tahir says, “It’s all about the intention.”
+When I worried about those times I was away from nature, my friend Tahir wisely said, “It’s all about the intention.”

 One thing is sure, gradually the superficial is starting to fall away as the deeper Spirit-led life unfolds.
 I can feel the difference down in the depth of my being.